 What you need to understand is that your business is only as strong as your employees.
 The World Health Organisation estimates that stress costs American Businesses up to $300 Billion a year.
 So whether you’re a one-man/woman band, or ten thousand soldiers strong — if your employees are stressed, then the company under-performs because of it.

 Sure, it’s commonplace for work to be a major problem in peoples’ lives but there is a way to turn all of that around.
 You should try something completely different with your approach, perception and functioning at work, even if that ‘something’ has been around for thousands of years.

-This is a practise that has taken many of the world’s biggest, most innovative and productive companies by (a very calm) storm.
+This is a practice that has taken many of the world’s biggest, most innovative and most productive companies by (a very calm) storm.

 Brands like Apple, 3M, Nike, Deutsche Bank and, most notably, Google are all massive proponents of mediation in the workplace.